 - Justyna G.

 "The experience that I found to be most useful was my internship.
 Not only was my internship absolutely phenomenal, but it was also able to connect my in-class experiences with the real world.
-I love being in classroom setting, but getting real-life, hands-on experience, while using the knowledge that I obtained in class, was very rewarding."
+I love being in the classroom setting, but getting real-life, hands-on experience, while using the knowledge that I obtained in class, was very rewarding."

 - Tiffany B.